Madison Food Policy Council

 The MFPC conducts the bulk of its policy and program work within the structure of work groups.
 Because of the COVID-19 Pandemic, the MFPC and our County counterpart, the Dane County Food Council, created and adopted a unified COVID-19 Framework, which has launched joint work groups, streamlined our meeting procedures as a joint process, and created closer collaboration between the City and the County on community food systems issues during the pandemic and beyond.

-Please find the adopted COVID-19 Framework below:
+Please find the adopted COVID-19 Framework and Project Sustainability Charter for MFPC projects below:

 Healthy Retail Access Work Group (Ad Hoc)